Recent News (Short Selection)

 February 2014: Mobile & Pervasive Computing Services Project Fair: 16 projects from my Mobile & Pervasive Computing Services course compete for top prize.

-Jan 2014: Co-hosting White House Chief Privacy Officer, Nicole Wong, at CMU as part of Data Privacy Day – see also event webpage and an article in the Pittsburgh Post Gazette and a video of the keynote
+Jan 2014: Co-hosting White House Chief Privacy Officer, Nicole Wong, at CMU as part of Data Privacy Day – see also event webpage and an article in the Pittsburgh Post Gazette, a video of the keynote , and some photos

 December 2013: Our WWW2014 article on Reconciling Mobile App Privacy and Usability on Smartphones: Could User Privacy Profiles Help? is now available as a Tech Report (CMU-CS-13-128/CMU-ISR-13-114)

 November 2013: CyLab seminar: Mobile App Security and Privacy: An Overview of Recent Research Results and their Implications

 October 2013: Jialiu Lin defends her dissertation on “Understanding and Capturing People’s Mobile App Privacy Preferences”.
 Congrats Jialiu!

 September 2013: Shomir Wilson presents our joint paper on Privacy Manipulation and Acclimation in a Location Sharing Application at Ubicomp2013 in Zurich.

 September 2013: Our new NSF Frontier project on Usable Privacy Policies is featured in IAPP’s Privacy Advisor